 Imagine trying to teach a child to run without first teaching them to crawl, then toddle, then jog.
 That’d be a major problem.
 Even if you could come up with ways for them to leap right past crawling to sprint, at what cost?
 And how accurately can one teacher be expected to know what ‘sprinting’ looks like for every child?
 In response, we generalize–we create general circumstances to learn within and artificially narrow ways to demonstrate learning, never reconciling the two.

-Imagine, instead of showing someone what a how is and what a tree is, and then how to cut a tree down and process it for lumber, then how to design a house and how to fasten one plank of lumber with another and so on–imagine instead of doing that, you sat with them in the forest and told them that you were going to teach them to build houses and then you threw everything together in every unit?
+Imagine, instead of showing someone what a tree is and then how to cut a tree down and process it for lumber and then how to design a house and how to fasten one plank of lumber with another and so on–imagine instead of doing that, you instead talked about real estate patterns and trends in modern architecture?

 Of course, it’s not that simple for teachers because every content area is different and academic standards are different.
-Not all would suggest a ‘baby steps’ sequence like I’ve visualzied above.
-But while these analogies are not perfectly accurate, they hopefully hit at the same big idea: instructional design really, really matters, and is often left out of the hands of teachers.
+Not all would suggest a ‘baby steps’ sequence like I’ve visualized above.
+But while these analogies are not perfectly accurate, they hopefully hit at the same big idea: instructional design really, really matters and is often left out of the hands of teachers.